KingJA/LoadSir/README-en.md

 * :star:convert http result structure into a Callback
 * :star:only load one layout once
 * :star:don't need to set enum or constant for status code
-* :star:be able to set the your own onclick logic in custom Callback
+* :star:set the your own onclick logic in custom Callback
 * :star:no preloaded load page
 * set the retry onclick listener
-* cusomize your own load page
+* allow to cusomize your own load page
 * thread-safety
 * set the default load page
 * add muitl load pages
-* single config object

 Getting started
 ---